node-red/node-red-docker/README.md

         $ docker stop mynodered

-**Note** : this Dockerfile is configured to store the flows.json file and any extra nodes you install "outside" of the container.
-Specifically we export the `/root/.node-red` directory.
-We do this so that you may rebuild the underlying container without permanently losing all of your customisations.
+_**Note** : this Dockerfile is configured to store the flows.json file and any extra nodes you install "outside" of the container.
+We do this so that you may rebuild the underlying container without permanently losing all of your customisations._

 ##Container Layout